Jennifer Martiny: Research and career

 Martiny studies microbial ecosystems, both on earth and at sea.
 She focusses on the mechanisms that regulate microbial diversity, and how this diversity impacts the function of ecosystems.
 In particular, Martiny studies ocean viruses.
 She started her independent scientific career at Brown University, where she established her own laboratory in 2000.
 Here she studied the composition of bacterial assemblages and how this composition impacted the function of ecosystems.
 At Brown she developed new techniques to study bacterial communities in the field; including DNA sequencing.
 In particular, Martiny focussed on the bacterial diversity in salt marshes, and how these bacterial communities responded to changes in ecosystems.
 The salt marshes evaluated by Martiny included coastal marshes, which act as filters between open water and the pollutants from fisheries and nearby societies.

 In 2006 Martiny moved to the University of California, Irvine (UCI).
 Martiny serves as Director of the UCI Microbiome Initiative.
 She has investigated the impact of drought on the microbial diversity of soil.
-By studying the soil found in Orange County parklands, Martiny showed that moisture depravation can result in changes in the representation of bacteria and fungi.
+By studying the soil found in Orange County parklands, Martiny showed that moisture deprivation can result in changes in the representation of bacteria and fungi.
 The reasons for these changes in composition are unclear, and may be that microorganisms that are unfit of dry conditions might mutate.
 To perform these experiments, Martiny and Kathleen Treseder devised a technique called microbial caging.
 In this approach, dead plant material is encapsulated with microbes in a nylon membrane and measurements are recorded at regular intervals.
-She was announced as a Visiting Professor at the Technical University of Denmark in 2020.
+She was announced as a visiting professor at the Technical University of Denmark in 2020.